pulkitkumar/GitLink/README.md

 4. "commit"

 * **value** is the respective value of the commit, tag, branch, or remote branch, and **path** is the location of the local clone.

+The code for the plugin is present in the buildSrc directory.